hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Data Retention</summary>

 - Its retains datapoint for a certain period of time depending on how it's old:
-	- It aggregates data the older it is
+	- It aggregates data the older It's
 	- The older data gets, the less granularity there is
 	- Generally, detailed data only matters in the short term.
 Over long term, we're looking for trends
 - It retains for 3 hours datapoints with a period of less than 60 seconds: